 Eliza Rogers died in June of 1900.
 Spencer Richardson and his sons, Spencer and Amor, continued to live at 365 Marlborough until about 1906, but moved thereafter to 826 Beacon.

 On March 31, 1906, 365 Marlborough was purchased from the Richardson family by Lucy (Bowditch) Stone, the wife of Richard Stone, a lawyer.
 They previously had lived at 18 Chestnut.
-They also maintained a home in Manchester.
+They also maintained a home in Manchester, Massachusetts.

 Richard Stone died in August of 1914.
-Lucy Stone and their unmarried children, Mary Gray Stone and Ingersoll Bowditch Stone, continued to live at 365 Marlborough during the 1916-1917 season, but moved thereafter to Brookline (where Lucy Stone was living at the time of her death in July of 1918).
+Lucy Stone and their unmarried children, Mary and Ingersoll, continued to live at 365 Marlborough during the 1916-1917 season, but moved thereafter to Brookline (where Lucy Stone was living at the time of her death in July of 1918).

 The house was not listed in the 1918-1921 Blue Books.